This is our final episode until the lockdown ends.

-- It’s been over 100 days since President Cyril Ramaphosa announced the nationwide lockdown to contain the spread of COVID-19.
-It was meant to be a three-week lockdown (with only a few essential services and certain businesses allowed to operate) but it got extended based on different alert levels, with us starting at level 5, moving to level 4, and now being in level 3 (which has itself been amended and adjusted), and finally (after predictions about the possibilities) moving to level 2.
+- It’s been over five months since President Cyril Ramaphosa announced the nationwide lockdown to contain the spread of COVID-19.
+It was meant to be a three-week lockdown (with only a few essential services and certain businesses allowed to operate) but it got extended based on different alert levels, with us starting at level 5, moving down to level 4, then to level 3 (which was amended and adjusted), and finally (after predictions about the possibilities) moving to level 2.
 (If you’re struggling to keep up, there’s an app for that.)

 - Over the last few months, we’ve answered many questions and learned many things about the coronavirus, including the sad reality that COVID-19 is way deadlier than the flu.
 Indeed, based on our response to COVID-19, it’s clear that the lockdown has worked in South Africa, which is in line with the international evidence that speedy lockdowns save lives.
 Still, it was never meant to go on forever.
 The lockdown was mostly to prepare us for the increased cases (for example, by converting the CTICC into a temporary COVID-19 hospital and turning an Old Mutual training centre into a quarantine facility).

 - Right now, the best bet is for a coronavirus vaccine, but we’re still a long way from that.
 So the only way for us to keep flattening the curve together and stay safe as we come out of lockdown is to follow the precautions to avoid being infected.
 Yes, it’s tough to stay at home when you’d much rather be out enjoying the beauty of Cape Town.
 But there are good reasons why social distancing is important during the COVID-19 pandemic (and fun things to do at home, including a lockdown personality quiz).